richteague/bibchen/README.md

 $ bibchen path/to/file.tex
 ```

-which will use `PDFLaTeX` and `bibtex` to generate the final PDF without altering your manuscript file.
+which will use by default `PDFLaTeX` and `bibtex` to generate the final PDF without altering your manuscript file.
 There are multiple format options which you can use, a list of which can be found through the `-h` argument,

 ```bash
 $ bibchen -h